w3c/wai-tutorials/source/carousels/controls.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

 Visually, the above controls show three numbered square buttons.
 The current slide button (number 1) has rounded corners and is in the reverse color combination to the others, button 3 has a dashed border to show that it is the control currently in tab focus (or hovered by a mouse pointer).
-If number 3 was activated, slide 3 would be shown.
+If button 3 was activated, slide 3 would be shown.

-To convey the same quality of information to users who can’t see the screen, the controls need to be marked up as a list, so screen readers can then inform users of the number of items in the list.
-Also the current slide needs to be identified, for example by [visually hidden text](/fundamentals/hiding.html).
-Accurate labeling of the buttons will let the user know which slide is shown.
+The same information needs to be conveyed to users who can’t see the screen: The controls need to be marked up as a list, so screen reader users know number of slides.
+Also the current slide needs to be identified, usually by [visually hidden text](/fundamentals/hiding.html).

-The script should be capable of identifying the current slide and rendering its identification within the text or text alternative for the current button.

 {::nomarkdown}
 <%= notes_start %>